OSOceanAcoustics/echopype/.github/ISSUE_TEMPLATE/my-files-don-t-convert.md

 ### Provide an example file
 _Required: An example file that allow reproducing the problem._
-Here is a link to an example file: SOME_ONLINE_LOCATION
+- Link to an example raw file: SOME_ONLINE_LOCATION
+- Raw file sensor model: (FOR EXAMPLE: Simrad EK60)

 ### Troubleshooting
 _Optional but preferred: Explain any steps that you have taken to identify the cause of conversion error._